miguelmartin75/Wink-Signals/readme.md

 #### 3. Connecting/disconnecting slots

-Connecting and disconnecting slots is the same as a signal.
+Connecting and disconnecting slots for an `event_queue` is the same as `wink::signal`.

 ##### NOTE: